zylklab/alfresco-nagios/README.md

 - check_ootb_performance_stats.sh
 - check_ootb_solr.sh

-For using this plugin you need some dependencies like curl and jshon in your Nagios Server.
+For using this setup you need some dependencies like curl and jshon in your Nagios Server.
 In Ubuntu 16.04 LTS, for example:

 ```
 $ sudo apt-get install curl jshon
 ```

+If you plan to use NRPE config, you need to configure your Alfresco Server as a Nagios NRPE server.

 ## Alfresco Config